 Statement

-We believe that unidirectional (UD) dirigible buoyant aircraft based on traditional airships designed for aerial crane and transport duties will not successfully enter regular service for a long time (perhaps 20 years or more, if ever) until they solve the issues of history.
+LSL believes that UD dirigible BA based on traditional airships designed for aerial crane and transport duties will not successfully enter regular service for a long time (perhaps 20 years or more, if ever) until they solve the issues of history.
 This also is because any design created must gain a type certificate from the airworthiness authorities and the aircraft to be granted a CofA before permitted to serve.

-One may say this because nonbuoyant aircraft with a similar payload capacity don’t just happen in a shorter period, even when established developers already have a long track record of previous smaller types that entered service to step up from.
-Buoyant aircraft developers don’t have such a track record yet, evidenced by the number of airships in service today (very few and none with 50 tonne payload capability) needing significant consistent funding.
+One may say this because non-BA types with a similar payload capacity don’t just happen in a shorter period, even when established developers already have a long track record of previous smaller types that entered service to step up from.
+BA developers don’t have such a track record yet, evidenced by the number of airships in service today (very few and none with 50 tonne payload capability) needing significant consistent funding.
 Besides, where’s the international infrastructure (such as airbases) and so forth for them to enter service?

-We are well aware that LBA’s proposals are not the only way for buoyant aircraft, where others propose traditional style airships and hybrid variants.
+LSL is well aware that it’s proposals are not the only way for BA, where others propose traditional style airships and hybrid variants.
 We wish them success but think they will fail to meet expectations.
 Other types with multi-rotor arrangements also were mooted before (tried without success).
 Huge UD airship designs costing several $100 million at the turn of the century also were attempted without success and later attempts (like the Blue Devil II) came to nought.

-We therefore think that LBA’s new way to proceed is necessary.
+We therefore think that LSL’s new way to proceed is necessary.
 Our plan is to develop from the ground up (instead of top down) in manageable stages and with a basic concept stepping up from simple balloons without losing omni-directional (OD) characteristics.
-This is instead of taking on the complication introduced over 100 years ago when unidirectional (UD) types were introduced.
+This is instead of taking on the complication introduced over 100 years ago when UD types were introduced.

 We therefore are interested to talk with people who need serious aerial crane/transport services for rather heavy outsized loads to discuss and fulfil their needs in acceptable ways.
 We also are interested to talk with established aircraft developers who would consider working with us under an agreed plan for the purpose.
 For both parties, please register interest via contact.